iTwin/itwinjs-core/docs/core/learning/AppTailoring.md

 ## App Packaging and Deployment

-And app is prepared for deployment by "last mile" scripts.
+An app is prepared for deployment by "last mile" scripts.
 Different scripts will be used to package and deploy Web apps, Electron apps, and mobile apps.
 The packaging of the app will vary by configuration and target platform.
 The scripts will normally select different entry points for different deployments, as explained next.

 ## Configuration-Specific Main

 An app [frontend](../learning/Glossary.md#frontend) typically has a different "main" for each configuration to do the following:

 * Change the app's UI and functionality to suit the configuration and platform.
   * Do platform-specific initialization:
     * UI "chrome"